nstarke/nstarke.github.io/_posts/2024-06-11-thecus-nas-firmware-decrypt.md

 I haven't looked at or thought about this research in 6 years and it was fun to revisit.
 I can't really remember how I figured all of this out originally, but it was fun to formalize the research into a git repository instead of gists.

+Lastly, I want to credit pyro_phoenix for reaching out and putting this back on my radar!

 If you find anything cool in the firmware images, give me a shout out!